 *I have not read the book, so this post is focused on the statistics she presents in the articles.
 However, the articles are part of the promotion of her book, and far more people will be influenced by the statistics she presents in her articles than will read her book.

 **In the case of divorce rates for those who didn’t graduate high school being lower than those who did graduate, the unexpected result here appears to be explained by different divorce patterns among first generation immigrants.
-When foreign born women are excluded, the same paper found that women who graduated high school divorced at a lower rate (18 per 1,000) than those who never graduated (20.9 per 1,000).
+When foreign born women are excluded, this paper notes that high school graduates divorce at lower rates than those who didn’t complete high school:

 See Also: Nowhere close to true.